sage-code/maj/words.md

 **classes*

-Most words are bis-yllabic or tri-syllabic
+Most words are bi-syllabic or tree-syllabic

 * Nouns are finalized with "a" or "e" or consonant
-* Adjectives are finalized in "o"
+* Adjectives are finalized with "o"
-* Verbs are finalized in "re", "fu", "pa", "ly"
+* Verbs are finalized in suffix "re", "fu", "pa", "so"
-* Adverbs can not be finalized with: {"a", "e", "o}
+* Adverbs can not be finalized with: {"o" or "e"}
-* Prepositions are short and monosyllabic.
+* Prepositions are monosyllabic, and can terminate with any letter.

+There are no other parts of propositions.
+Any word will fall into one of these.

 ## Nouns